lordphiluren/lordphiluren/README.md

-Hi 👋 My name is Artyom Sushchenko
+Artyom Sushchenko
 ==================================

-Backend developer
+Java Backend developer
 ----------------------------------

 Java backend developer.
 I have good knowledge of the language and platform.
 Every day I develop new projects, as well as study unfamiliar technologies and frameworks.